 Area of Interest

-In the study by Fraunhofer IGD, novel concepts for visualising the qualitative indicator QOBD as well as an aggregated quantification of uncertainty have been developed.
+In the study by Fraunhofer IGD, novel concepts for visualizing the qualitative indicator QOBD as well as an aggregated quantification of uncertainty have been developed.

 - Quality_1/Oceanic: 100% transparency, hierarchy level 0